Join our list

 Let’s start with the basics.
 There are many different types of Thai visas.
 They include business, dependent, education, retirement, tourist, medical, and volunteer visas.
-Citizens of some counties are also eligible for a Visa on Arrival.
 You can recognize a Thai visa by the shiny paper sticker placed in your passport.
 They give you varying lengths of stays, can be extended, and have different application requirements for each type.

 Common Misconceptions Explained

 We’ve seen our fair share of discussions gone wrong in online forums and on Facebook threads.
 Here are two questions that commonly pop up but have a multitude of answers:

 Can I apply for a Thai visa in Thailand?

 The closest you can get to applying for a visa in Thailand is a ‘Visa On Arrival’ literally meters before going through the immigration checkpoint to get into Thailand.
 And this only applies to passport holders of these 21 countries.
 Immigration counters at most land crossings along Thailand’s border (not all entry points) as well as at Thailand’s international airports issue this type of visa.
 But again, it’s just before you actually enter ther country.

 A Thai visa should also not be confused with the free Visa Exempt Stamp, which isn’t a visa.
 We talk more about this below.